zylv0002/Adobe_Security_Terraform_Exercise/README.md

 * Export the calculated KPI metrics (Deliverable 5) to **Amazon CloudWatch Metrics** and create a simple **CloudWatch Dashboard** displaying the `%blocked` rate.

 ---

-## 3. Submission Process

-1. Create a **private** GitHub repository for your solution.
-Invite the specified Adobe contact(s) as collaborators.
-2.  **Commit your code early and often.** We value seeing your thought process and development history through the git log.
-3. Ensure all code, configurations, workflows, and documentation (`README.md`) are pushed to the repository.
-4. Include evidence of successful execution:
-    * Place outputs from your smoke test (Deliverable 4) and KPI query (Deliverable 5) either in a dedicated `/results` directory or embed them clearly within your `README.md`.
-    * If you used AI assistance (like ChatGPT, Copilot, etc.), please include a brief summary or examples of key prompts used in your `README.md` or a separate file.